What are Cell Towers and How Do They Work?

 From there, it gets much more specific to each tower.
 Even if you live right next to a very obvious cell tower, it might not contain transceivers that utilize frequencies for your carrier, or those transceivers might be pointed away from your location.

 In general terms, cell towers use power to generate radio waves at a certain frequency.
-Your cell phone is tuned in to a specific frequency range (or band) depending on what carrier you have and features you’re trying to use.
+Your cell phone is tuned into a specific frequency range (or band) depending on what carrier you have and the features you’re trying to use.
 That’s how cell towers work.

 What Components are in a Cell Tower?